Creating a Career Development Plan: Tips and Strategies

 Create Short-Term Goals

-After you’ve established your long-term goals, create short-term goals that link them.
+After you’ve established your long-term goals set short-term goals to link them.
 Short-term goals help the longer-term ones and boost confidence through regular celebrations of milestones.

 Consider these questions:

-When you have created your short-term personal career development plan, make an actionable list of steps needed to reach each target.
+When you have created your short-term personal career plan, you should create your own list of actions that are necessary to accomplish each objective.

-A plan of action outlines the specific education programs, learning resources including coaching sessions and mentors that aid in professional growth.
+An action plan outlines specific courses, learning resources including coaching sessions and mentors that can assist in the development of your career.

 Implement Your Plan

-Make time for yourself each week.
-Spend a minimum of a couple of hours per week on the personal growth goals that you have set out – this could include attending classes or discussion groups surrounding your area of work or actively experimenting with creative methods at work regularly.
+Put in the time each week.
+Spend a minimum of a couple of hours each week to focusing on the personal growth goals that you have set out – this could include attending classes or discussions in your area of work or actively experimenting with different methods in your work routine.

 | Benefits of Creating a Career Development Plan |